-Bulgarian foundations have been long the preferred choice for companies and individuals from around the world who were seeking capital protection for their assets.
-Others, who wanted to perform non-profit activities in Bulgaria, have been registering foundations, clubs and societies in the country in order to streamline their social activities in the EU.
-Only few know however, that successful registration of Bulgarian foundation, with the explicit permission from the Ministry of Justice, provides the right of legal long term residency in Bulgaria.
+Bulgarian foundations have been the preferred choice for companies and individuals who seek capital protection for their assets.
+Others, who want to perform non-profit activities in Bulgaria, are registering foundations in order to streamline their EU social projects.
+But the Bulgarian foundation provides another great advantage – the possibility to obtain Bulgarian visa D and residence permit.
+Only few comprehend that the registration of foundation, if done properly, allows long-term stay in Bulgaria.
+Of course, an explicit permission from the Ministry of Justice must be obtained in advance.
+And here our experience is very useful.

 Bulgarian foundation

-The registration of Bulgarian non-profit organization (foundation, etc.), when the applicant intends to apply for residency permit, requires additional procedures and permissions from the state authorities.
-When this is the case, the legal conformity is of extreme importance, as all documents need to be processed in strict order.
+The registration of Bulgarian non-profit organisation (foundation, etc.), requires additional procedures and permissions from the state authorities.
+This is when the applicant (applicants) intends to obtain Bulgarian visa D and residence permit.
+When this is the case, the legal conformity is of extreme importance.
+All documents need to be processed in strict order and prepared flawlessly.

 Hristo Vasilev citizenship law changes